-You want to gather as many leads as possible during this stage.
-While the leads flowing in can seem overwhelming, don’t let yourself get stressed out.
 You will not keep every single lead you have.
-They will all be filtered and scored in the next stage, and not every single one will make it through.
-Other leads will decide they’re not interested and move on.
-Keeping that steady stream of leads coming can make up for those opportunities that don’t work out.
+They will all be filtered and scored in the next sales pipeline stage, and not every single one will make it through.

-The second stage is all about determining if you and the lead are a good fit for one another.
+The second sales pipeline stage is all about determining if you and the lead are a good fit for one another.
 You want them to blend in with your target audience as closely as possible.

 Your buyer personas should run the gamut from stay-at-home parents, freelancers, small business owners, to employees of Fortune 500 companies.

 When you make buyer personas, you’re not just worried about how much money the lead makes.
 That’s good info to have, but it’s not everything.

 This is where you assign a lead a score based on certain criteria you choose.
 The criteria will vary from company to company and should be values you deem most necessary in a good lead.
-Some criteria you might use include:

 - Email activity